ODawah/url-shortener/README.md

-### Return Analytics For The shortened URL
-The URL Shortening Service provides a flexible analytics feature that allows users to retrieve specific insights based on the metadata stored for each request made to a shortened URL.
-The analytics are calculated using a query language, providing users with full flexibility to define the analytics they want to see.

-The metadata for all requests made to a URL is stored, enabling users to gather insights and perform various analyses.
-By storing comprehensive request metadata, the service ensures that users have the flexibility to extract specific analytics based on their requirements.

-For instance, users can inquire about the region with the highest number of hits, determine the hit rate within a specific time interval, or explore other custom analytics.
-Since the service cannot anticipate all possible analytics scenarios, it empowers users to take control and define the specific analytics they want to generate.

-By leveraging the query language, users can formulate tailored queries to extract the desired analytics from the stored metadata.
-This approach ensures that users have the freedom to explore and derive insights based on their unique needs, without being constrained by predefined analytics.

 ### Database
 For Database, we decided to rely on MySQL and use Sharding to increase the performance of DB when data gets bigger